usubalang/usuba/experimentations/add/Readme.md

 can be parallelized.

-For each experiment (packed, packed parallel, and bitsliced), a small discussion follows, explaining why I beleive the results to be correct.
+For each experiment (packed, packed parallel, and bitsliced), a small discussion follows, explaining why I beleive the results to be (mostly) correct.

 ### packed addition

-`packed` does a single addition in a loop has a throughput of about 1, which is the theoretical maximum since there is a dependency between each addition:
+`packed` does a single addition in a loop, with a dependency between each iteration.
+The maximal theoretical throughput is therefore of 1.
+In practice, we get numbers that are pretty close:

- - for 8-bit add, we are doing 16 additions at once, so 0.06*16 = 0.96
+ - for 8-bit add, 0.06*16 = 0.96

- - for 16-bit add, we are doing 8 additions at once, so 0.12*8 = 0.96
+ - for 16-bit add, 0.12*8 = 0.96

- - for 32-bit add, we are doing 4 additions at once, so 0.24*4 = 0.96
+ - for 32-bit add, 0.24*4 = 0.96

+It's a bit weird that the numbers are below 1.

 ### parallel packed addition

 The `packed_par` version does 3 independent addition per loop, and